coqui-ai/TTS/docs/source/finetuning.md

     - `run_name` field: This is the name of the run.
 This is used to name the output directory and the entry in the logging dashboard.
     - `output_path` field: This is the path where the fine-tuned model is saved.
-    - `lr` field: You may need to use a smaller learning rate for fine-tuning not to impair the features learned by the pre-trained model with big update steps.
+    - `lr` field: You may need to use a smaller learning rate for fine-tuning to not lose the features learned by the pre-trained model with big update steps.
     - `audio` fields: Different datasets have different audio characteristics.
 You must check the current audio parameters and make sure that the values reflect your dataset.
 For instance, your dataset might have a different audio sampling rate.

-    Apart from these above, you should check the whole configuration file and make sure that the values are correct for your dataset and training.
+    Apart from the parameters above, you should check the whole configuration file and make sure that the values are correct for your dataset and training.

 5. Start fine-tuning.